captaincobbs/ES2-Achievement-Enabler/README.md

 To verify that this works, go to Documents/Endless Space 2/Temporary Files, and open the most recent temporary file (after launching a game and loading a mod that disables achievements).
 Hit Ctrl + F and look for this:

-* `Cobbs has politely told your achievements to stay enabled.` If you see this, you correctly installed the mod.
+* `Cobbs has politely told your achievements to stay enabled.` If you see this at least once, you correctly installed the mod.
 Good job.

 Please note, not all types of mods disable achievements.
 Specifically, graphical and translation mods do not affect achievements, and will not cause my message to show up, so keep that in mind.